web3/web3.js/docs/web3-eth-subscribe.rst

 1. ``String`` - The subscription, you want to subscribe to.
 2. ``Mixed`` - (optional) Optional additional parameters, depending on the subscription type.
 3. ``Function`` - (optional) Optional callback, returns an error object as first parameter and the result as second.
-Will be called for each incoming subscription.
+Will be called for each incoming subscription, and the subscription itself as 3 parameter.

 .. _eth-subscription-return: